-Bond Premium Bond premium represents the difference in the amount received upon the sale of bonds and the par value and is included as a component of Bonds payable, net in the accompanying financial statements.
-The premiums relate to the planned amortization class (PAC) bonds sold in conjunction with several bond series in the 1998 and 2009 Trust Agreements.
-The bond premium is amortized using the effective interest rate method over the life of the related PAC bonds and is adjusted accordingly for any bond calls that occur during the year.
-The amortization of the bond premium is included as a component of Interest on bonds in the accompanying financial statements.
+Bond Premium and Discount Bond premium and discount represents the difference in the amount received upon the sale of bonds and the par value and is included as a component of Bonds payable, net in the accompanying financial statements.
+The bond premium and discount are amortized using the effective interest rate method over the life of the related bonds and is adjusted accordingly for any bond calls that occur during the year.
+The amortization of the bond premium and discount is included as a component of Interest on bonds in the accompanying financial statements.

-Unearned Revenues Unearned revenues includes monitoring fees received for the LIHTC.
-These fees are amortized on a straight-line basis over the life of the tax credit or over the life of the loan.
-Also included in Unearned revenues is funding from the US Department of the Treasury (Treasury) for the HHF, which is used to assist homeowners at risk of foreclosure.
+Unearned Revenues Unearned revenues includes monitoring fees received upon the completion of LIHTC projects.
+Since the Agency's monitoring of LIHTC projects occurs over time, these fees are amortized on a straight-line basis over the life of the tax credit or over the life of the loan.
+Also included in Unearned revenues is funding from the US Department of the Treasury (Treasury) for HAF.
+As HAF funds are disbursed, unearned revenue is reduced and revenue is recognized as Federal program awards received.

 Interprogram Receivable (Payable) During the normal course of operations, the Agency has numerous transactions among programs to provide services.
-If certain transactions among programs have not been settled as of June 30, 2019, these balances are recorded as Interprogram receivable (payable).
-These interprogram transactions are eliminated in the accompanying financial statements.
+If certain transactions among programs have not been settled as of June 30, 2022, these balances are recorded as Interprogram receivable (payable) and eliminated in the accompanying financial statements.

 Deferred Outflows/Inflows of Resources In addition to Assets, the Statement of Net Position includes a separate section for Deferred Outflows of Resources.
 This section of the financial statements represents a consumption of net position that applies to a future period and will not be recognized as an expense or expenditure until then.
 The Agency has three items that meet the criterion: contributions to the pension plan, contributions to other postemployment benefits (OPEB), and an accumulated decrease in fair value of hedging derivative instruments.
 In addition to Liabilities, the Statement of Net Position includes a separate section for Deferred Inflows of Resources.
 This section of the financial statements represents an acquisition of net position that applies to a future period and will not be recognized as revenue until then.
-The Agency has three items that meet the criterion: deferred state grant revenue, deferred inflows related to pensions, and deferred inflows related to OPEB.
+The Agency has one item that meets the criterion: deferred inflows related to OPEB.